Astrodome: Recent history

 In 1989, four cylindrical pedestrian ramp columns were constructed outside the Dome for accessibility.
 This enabled the Astrodome to comply with the Americans with Disabilities Act of 1990.

 The 1992 Republican National Convention was held at the Astrodome in August of that year.
 The Astros accommodated the convention by taking a month-long road trip.
 A manually operated scoreboard debuted that season.

 On August 19, 1995, a scheduled preseason game between the Oilers and the San Diego Chargers had to be canceled due to the dilapidated condition of the playing field.
 Oilers owner Bud Adams demanded a new stadium, but the city of Houston refused to fund it.
 After years of threats, Adams moved the team to Nashville, Tennessee after the 1996 season.
 Around that time the Astros also threatened to leave the city unless a new ballpark was built.
-The retractable-roofed Enron Field (now known as Minute Maid Park) opened for the 2000 season in downtown Houston.
+The retractable-roofed Enron Field (now known as Daikin Park) opened for the 2000 season in downtown Houston.

 One of the largest crowds in the Astrodome's history, more than 66,746 fans, came on Sunday, February 26, 1995, to see Tejano superstar Selena and her band Los Dinos perform for a sell-out crowd during the Houston Livestock Show and Rodeo.
 Selena y Los Dinos performed two consecutive times before at the Astrodome, breaking previous attendance records each time.
 This was Selena's last televised concert before she was fatally shot on March 31, 1995, by her fan club president.

 The Astrodome was joined by a new neighbor in 2002, the retractable-roofed Reliant Stadium (now known as NRG Stadium), which was built to house Houston's new NFL franchise, the Houston Texans.
 The Houston Livestock Show and Rodeo moved to the new venue in 2003, leaving the Astrodome without any major tenants.
 The last concert at the Astrodome was George Strait & the Ace in the Hole Band during the 2002 Houston Livestock Show and Rodeo, before a record crowd of 68,266; the performance was recorded in For the Last Time: Live from the Astrodome.